s0trcwd7/IBM-xray/README.md

 ## Important information

 Fork or clone this project, please use it in a low-key manner.
-If you insist on advertising on youtube and bilibili and do not agree with it, please close this page and leave immediately! ! !
+If you insist on advertising on any website and do not agree with the low-key use, please close this page and leave immediately! ! !

 It is strictly forbidden for any netizens to advertise on any website, otherwise all the consequences will be borne by themselves! ! !